srobo/kitbook/asset-tracking.md

 Not all assets will require commissioning.
 Generally these are things such as USB hubs, where it is assumed that the manufacturer has suitably tested their product and there is no further programming required.

-Once an asset has been commissioned, its physical and functional states must be updated in its record appropriately.
+Once an asset has been commissioned, its physical and functional condition must be updated appropriately in its record.
 In the case of assets that do not require any special commissioning procedure to be carried out, it should be assumed that they are both physically and functionally working and their records updated as such.

 #### Use